ErrorNoInternet/ErrorNoWatcher/README.md

 cd ErrorNoWatcher
 cargo build --release
 ```
-The compiled executable will be at `./target/release/errornowatcher`
+The compiled executable can be found at `./target/release/errornowatcher`

 ## Usage
 ### Configuration